For more information, please review our Appeal Guide.

 What is expropriation?

-If privately owned land is needed for public projects such as the building of roads, highways or schools, the land can be expropriated by an authority.
+If privately owned land is needed for public projects such as the building of roads, highways or schools, the land can be taken by a public authority such as a municipality, school board or the Province.
 The authority must offer the owner a fair amount of money for their land.

 What can I do if my land has been expropriated?
-Can the BON stop my land from being expropriated?
+Can the OLT stop my land from being expropriated?

-The BON can only be involved after the land is expropriated.
+The Ontario Land Tribunal (OLT) can only be involved after the land is expropriated.
 In Ontario, the Expropriations Act is the law that governs expropriation.
-An authority must follow a set process to take land from an owner including offering fair compensation.
+An authority must follow a set process to take land from an owner, including offering fair compensation.

-If you, as the land owner, do not agree with the amount of money that the authority offers, you can request a mediation with the BON.
-The BON will try to help negotiate a settlement between you and the authority.
+If you, as the landowner, do not agree with the amount of money that the authority offers, you can request a mediation with the OLT.
+The OLT will try to help negotiate a settlement between you and the authority.

-How do I request mediation from the BON?
+How do I request mediation from the OLT?

 For information on requesting mediation, please see our “Requesting a Mediation” page.